Apelsinium/Oscillodog/README.md

 STATUS BAR

 There is a status bar on the lower side of the screen.
-On the right you can see calculated frequency and on the left there is an error messages window
+On the right you can see calculated frequency and on the left there is an error messages window.

 ADVANCED SETTINGS WINDOW